umr4nlp/umr-guidelines/guildeines.md

     Same(s7p / person, s8h/he)))
 ```

+The *examine-01* event will happen after the DCT.
+According to the author, the *examine-01* event definitely happened.
+The author is neutral about whether the cancer has come back. *he* is annotated as being the same person as Alexander Pope.
 ```
 Snt9:  A spokeswoman said that Pope was suffering from malnutrition and high blood pressure.
 (s / say-01